Gluten Free Biscotti

 You’ll always find biscotti on my mom’s kitchen counter.
 It’s her go-to cookie for dipping over a warm cup of almond milk hot chocolate, and she doesn’t mess around with her recipe.

-In an effort to make more gluten-free treats, I figured, why not start with a cookie made to be crispy?
-With minimal substitutions, they turn out crunchy and sweet without being too crumbly or overpowering.
+In an effort to make more gluten-free treats, I figured, why not start with a crispy cookie?
+I drew inspiration from my mom’s original biscotti recipe, and with minimal substitutions, they turn out crunchy and sweet without being too crumbly or overpowering.

 Table of Contents